26 beautiful porch ideas for an unforgettable entrance

 Low brick plinth porches offer a study appearance which can really bring an otherwise flat façade to life and, providing they are designed in a style which complements the architecture of the house, can really contribute to its kerb appeal.

-Here, the smart timber porch, with its low brick dwarf walls, has been painted a simple black to match the door frame — the stunning oversized front door is from Urban Front.
+Here, the smart timber porch, with its low brick dwarf walls, has been painted a simple black to match the door frame and paired with an oversize oak front door.

 Proving that owners of period properties or listed buildings need not give up on porch ideas that might be less than traditional in their appearance, this glazed porch from IQ Glass has been added to a Grade II listed building as part of its renovation.